Our Wish List

 Kitten milk replacement for our orphansKMR , Just Born, Nurturall, either canned or powder.
 We always try to have some on hand for emergencies (which always happen after pet stores are closed.)

 Humane trapsA big help for the kitties hiding in the bushes who do not know there is a better life waiting for them!
-The Tomahawk Live Trap Model 606 or similar is a good choice!

 Cat beds‘Doughnut’ style or with a removable cover that can be washed.
 Avoid exposed foam rubber – it quickly becomes shredded in a kitty foster home!